MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/processor-not-supported-together-with-windows-version.md

 <!---Internal note: The screenshots in the article are being or were already updated.
 Please contact "gsprad" and "christys" for triage before making the further changes to the screenshots.
 --->

-# Windows Update "Processor Not Supported" Errors
+# Windows Update "Processor Not Supported" errors

-This article discusses errors "Processor not supported error" and "80240037" encountered during Windows Update.
+This article discusses the errors "Processor not supported" and "80240037" encountered during Windows Update.

 _Original KB number:_ 4012982